wwarthen/RomWBW/Source/Doc/SystemGuide.md

 ## Boot Recovery

-To assist users when driver faults or misconfiguration causes a boot failure, RomWBW supports a limited recovery cabability.
-This is acheived by allowing the user to reboot their machine, loading a minimal driver set.
+To assist users when driver faults or misconfiguration causes a boot failure, RomWBW supports a limited recovery capability.
+This is achieved by allowing the user to reboot their machine, loading a minimal driver set.
 Implementation of this feature requires a hardware input "BOOT RECOVERY" button to be available and appropriate software configuration to be completed in the HBIOS.